Aegizz/aegizz.github.io/_site/ctfs/duckCTF2024.md

 The Duck CTF is a CTF hosted by both the University of Adelaide's Capture the Flag club and Computer Science club.

+Whilst I didn't place as well as I had hoped (6th/20), it was still a ton of fun.

+Big thanks to [Cuinn](https://www.linkedin.com/in/cuinnkemp/) and [Elke](https://www.linkedin.com/in/elke-milne) for being my teammates.

 Here is a short write-up of a couple of the web challenges I did.

 # Flag 1: Ducks&Tables